tkpmonke/tkpmonke/content/about/index.md

 To be honest, I don't really know what i'll put on here xD.
 I'll probably do a variety of things.
 Some movie/tv show/album reviews every once in a while, mixed with rants about random stuff is probably going to be the majority.

 You can find me on Discord, as its the social media I use the most.
-I own a [discord server](https://discord.gg/TqKSD2a2HC) where everyone is welcome :D